genesisdayrit/spotwire/README.md

 # spotwire

-a macOS application to help you download your spotify music.
+a macOS application to help download your spotify music.

-connect to your spotify profile and find songs to download as mp3's
+connect to your spotify profile and find songs to download as mp3's.

 ---